 The DCO Required File Set consists of one Migration Common File, one Migration Common Validation File and one Migration Group Encrypted File, all with the same Migration Header, and so the same GroupID.

 S1SP Migration Group File data validation

-The checks at Table 14.7 shall be the ‘S1SP Migration Group File data validation’ for this GroupID.
+The checks at Table 14.7 shall be the ‘S1SP Migration Group File data validation’ for these GroupIDs.